FHL3000/Study-Log-Learning-Path/configs/pi-ssh-hardening.md

 ---

 ## **Conclusion**
-These SSH hardening steps significantly improve security for the Raspberry Pi, mitigating common vulnerabilities like brute-force attacks and unauthorized access.
+These SSH hardening steps significantly improve security for my Raspberry Pi, mitigating common vulnerabilities like brute-force attacks and unauthorized access.
 Key-based authentication, Fail2Ban, and subnet restrictions ensure a robust defense for remote access.